ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## Meetings

 - Standup at 10:20 everyday
+- Weekly Disco Metrics at 10:40 on Thursday
+- Two Week Sprint
-- Retrospective at 10:00 on Tuesday biweekly
+  - Week 1: Retrospective at 10:00 on Tuesday
+  - Week 1: Refinement at 10:00 on Thursday
-- Sprint Planning at 15:00 on Thursday biweekly
+  - Week 2: Sprint Planning at 15:00 on Thursday

 ## API work flow